torbsd/torbsd.github.io/blog-obfs4.md

 Feedback, comments and patches are appreciated, preferably as a GitHub issue for [FreeBSD](https://github.com/torbsd/freebsd-ports/issues) or [OpenBSD](https://github.com/torbsd/openbsd-ports/issues).

-Both will be submitted to the respective ports trees in due time.
+Both will be submitted to the respective ports trees.

-A final general note on obfsproxy.
+A final general note on obfs4proxy.
 For obvious obfuscation purposes, the TCP port obfs4 listens on is randomized, although the same port will be used between restarts.
 That causes an issue for anyone running a bridge on a residential connection, where some form of port forwarding by port and protocol is necessary.

 There is a simple work-around to that problem in the torrc file.
 Just add the following line with the preferred TCP port allowing a long-term setting for the necessary port forward:

 ```
 ServerTransportListenAddr obfs4 0.0.0.0:$preferred_port
 ````

-As expected, Yawning Angel's [obfs4 documentation](https://gitweb.torproject.org/pluggable-transports/obfs4.git/tree/README.md) is all you really need.